digitalinteraction/catalyst-api/README.md

 This repo provides a http API to fetch projects and generate browsing methods.
 Projects are retrieved from a redis instances and are sent to the client as JSON.
+Lightweight analytics are written to a mongo database.

 The endpoints follow a meta-data envelope, where `data` is the endpoint payload: